Huaniqueo

-Huaniqueo is a municipality in the Mexican state of Michoacán, located approximately 40 km northwest of the state capital of Morelia.
+Huaniqueo is a municipality in the Mexican state of Michoacán.
+It is located approximately 40 km northwest of the state capital of Morelia.

 Geography

 The municipality of Huaniqueo is located in the Trans-Mexican Volcanic Belt in northern Michoacán at an elevation between 2000 and 2900 m.
 It borders the municipalities of Morelos to the north, Chucándiro to the east, Morelia to the south, Coeneo to the southwest, and Jiménez to the northwest.
 The municipality covers an area of 201.129 km2 and comprises 0.3% of the state's area.

 As of 2009, the land cover in Huaniqueo consists of tropical forest (23%), temperate forest (21%), and grassland (17%).
 Another 36% of the land is used for agriculture and 1% consists of urban areas.
 Huaniqueo is drained by seasonal streams: about 94% of the municipality is in the basin of the Ángulo River, a tributary of the Lerma River, while the easternmost 6% is in the basin of Lake Cuitzeo.

 Huaniqueo has a temperate climate with rain in the summer.
 Average temperatures in the municipality range between 14 and 18 C, and average annual precipitation ranges between 800 and 1000 mm.